MEd in Special Education

 The Master of Education program requires 33 hours and a comprehensive examination or project.

-The Master of Arts program emphasizes research and requires 33 hours.
-MA candidates must follow graduate school guidelines with respect to timeliness and committee formations and complete a thesis.
+The Master of Education program emphasizes practical applications.
+MEd candidates must follow graduate school guidelines with respect to timeliness of committee formation and paperwork completion.

 Minimum GPA: 3.0/4.0